-I’m going to dive into the genetics of restless leg syndrome and periodic limb movement disorder to show how the root cause can affect treatment options.
-No magic bullet cures here… but perhaps some options that you haven’t yet tried.
+I’m diving into the genetics of restless leg syndrome and periodic limb movement disorder to show how understanding the root causes can help you to find solutions.

-Restless leg and PLMD coincide for many people, but they can also exist on their own.
-Much of the research groups the two topics together, and genetically they may have a common cause.
+Restless legs and PLMD occur together in many people, but they can also exist separately.
+Most research studies group the two topics together, and genetically they may have common causes.

-In a study of older men, restless leg syndrome was associated with a higher mortality rate, even when controlling for a bunch of other variables.[ref]
+RLS or PLMD is more than just a nuisance while you’re trying to sleep.
+In a study of older men, restless leg syndrome was associated with a higher mortality rate, even after controlling for a number of other variables.[ref]

-Twin studies show that there is a strong genetic element to RLS, but there are also environmental factors that add to the risk for it.[ref]
+Twin studies show that there is a strong genetic element to RLS, but there are also environmental factors that contribute to the risk of RLS.[ref]

-Often when researchers don’t really understand the root cause of a condition, they will use Genome-Wide Association Studies (GWAS) to see if they can detect which genetic variants and which genes are involved.
-It is an approach that takes away any preconceived notions of why a disease occurs, but it can also at times give red-herrings.
+When researchers don’t really understand the cause of a disease, they often use genome-wide association studies (GWAS) to see if they can identify which genetic variants and which genes are involved.
+It is an approach that removes any preconceived notions about why a disease occurs, but it can also sometimes provide red herrings.

-In 2007, genome-wide studies found that the BTBD9 and MEIS1 genes were linked with an increased risk of both restless leg syndrome and periodic limb movement disorder.[ref][ref]
-Numerous studies have been conducted since then in an effort to replicate the findings and figure out why those two genes are so important to RLS and PLMD.
+In 2007, genome-wide studies found that the BTBD9 and MEIS1 genes were associated with an increased risk of both restless legs syndrome and periodic limb movement disorder.[ref][ref]
+Since then, numerous studies have been conducted to replicate the findings and to find out why these two genes are so important for RLS and PLMD.

 MEIS1 gene function:

-The MEIS1 gene codes for a homeobox protein that is involved in turning on and off genes during the development of a fetus – specifically in the development of the limbs.
-It also is thought to be involved in neurodevelopment and is expressed in the substantia nigra – the region of the brain involved in dopamine production.
+The MEIS1 gene codes for a homeobox protein that is involved in turning on and off genes during development and in neurodevelopment.
+It is expressed in the substantia nigra – the region of the brain involved in dopamine production.
 MEIS1 is also thought to be involved in the formation of blood cells.[ref]

-The substantia nigra is the region of the brain that causes the dopamine-related issues in Parkinson’s disease.
-This is important in RLS and PLMD because the prescription medications that are often used are Parkinson’s medications.
+The substantia nigra is the region of the brain that causes dopamine-related issues in Parkinson’s disease.
+This is important in RLS and PLMD because the medications available for RLS are Parkinson’s medications.

 Other studies show that decreased MEIS1 causes changes to the cholinergic neurons in the region of the brain that controls voluntary movement (the striatum).[ref]